madebysimon/OPUS/index.md

 If you ever wish to return to this page, click the logo to your upper left.

 Currently our **knowledge base is still closed** to the public as we're trying to figure out how to ensure intellectual property and handle copyright in user submitted content.
-As of 2021 the German Bundestag voted to require upload filters.

 <html>
   <head>